 It is recommended that you inhale this mix immediately at the onset of an attack prior to using your puffer.
 Most times, the relief will be so substantial that you will not need to use the inhaler.
 Here are few different ways to use this blend for best possible relief:

-- Mix all the ingredients into a 5ml amber bottle and use in a diffuser.
+- Mix all the essential oils and use in a diffuser.

-- Mix the required amount of drops of this blend onto an odorless roll-on that you can carry around and use as needed.
+- Increase the quantity of essential oils proportionately and add the blend into an odorless roll-on that you can carry around and use as needed.

-- Put 3 drops of this mix on a tissue and breathe when required.
+- Put 3 drops of this mix on a cotton ball and breathe in when required.

 Most of the essential oils used in these recipes have decongestive and antihistamine abilities.
-Peppermint, Ginger and German chamomile are known to suppress the release of histamine.
-Rose, Marjoram and Frankincense promote deep breathing and allow the normal expansion of lungs.
-In order to fight bronchial spasms, you can always use the relaxants: Marjoram, Geranium, Rose, Lavender and Chamomile.
+Peppermint, ginger and roman chamomile are known to suppress the release of histamine.

 Few Precautions To Follow When Using Essential Oils

-Essential oils must never be used in concentrated form (undiluted) over the skin.
+Essential oils must never be used in concentrated form (neat) over the skin.
 When used undiluted, they can trigger skin rashes.
-Mix 1-2 drops of essential oil in 1-3 teaspoons of carrier oil like avocado oil, almond oil, coconut oil, olive oil, or any other mild and skin-friendly oil.
-Make sure to mix essential oils with carrier oils immediately before using them.
-This avoids rancidity.
+Mix 4-5 drops of essential oil in 1 tablespoon of carrier oil like avocado, almond, coconut or olive oil, or any other mild and skin-friendly oil.
+Make sure to mix essential oils with carrier oils immediately before using them to avoid rancidity.

 2. When using them on children, always keep these oils away from the air passages of their body

 Always keep essential oils distant from the air passages (nose and mouth).
 When trying them on infants, use them on their feet.
 This is an excellent concept, due to the fact that it offers a good gap in between the air passages and the source of the essential oil.
 However, ensure that your infant does not then put his feet in his mouth.
-In addition, make sure that the essential oils are properly diluted in a carrier oil.
+In addition, make sure that you use a higher dilution rate for infants and babies.

 3. Do not use vaporizers in houses where people with breathing problems live